 These Mini Meyer Lemon Loaves are drenched in a sweet lemon syrup and topped with a sugary glaze.

 This only my second time baking with meyer lemons, and I’m seriously wondering why I haven’t done it more often.
 Have you tried a Meyer Lemon?
 They are the BEST.
 Sweeter than your regular old less exciting lemons, they are said to be a cross between a lemon and a mandarin, and they are delicious!
-For this post, I’ve collaborated with some fabulous bloggers to bring you sweet and savoury recipes all made with lemon!
+For this post, I’ve collaborated with some fabulous bloggers to bring you sweet and savory recipes all made with lemon!

 I love lemon desserts.
-If there’s a lemon meringue pie or lemon tart on the dessert menu, you can bet I’m going for that over anything chocolate – I love the sweet/tart flavour, and generally find lemon desserts to be less heavy.
+If there’s a lemon meringue pie or lemon tart on the dessert menu, you can bet I’m going for that over anything chocolate – I love the sweet/tart flavor, and generally find lemon desserts to be less heavy.

 These mini meyer lemon loaves are the perfect pairing for your afternoon tea/coffee, or even breakfast if you desire.
 No judgement here – this is a desserts all the time kinda zone.